uafgeotools/mtuq/docs/quick_start.rst

 Quick start
 ===========

-An easy way to get started is to try out any of these `examples <https://github.com/uafgeotools/mtuq/blob/master/examples>`_.
+An easy way to get started is to try out these `examples <https://github.com/uafgeotools/mtuq/blob/master/examples>`_, which estimate source parameters for an event from `Silwal2016` using seismic waveforms included with the `MTUQ` repository.

-Before running examples, users must first `install MTUQ <https://uafgeotools.github.io/mtuq/install/index.html>`_.

-After installation finishes, examples can be invoked from within the `examples/` directory by
+Before running any of these scripts, users must first `install MTUQ <https://uafgeotools.github.io/mtuq/install/index.html>`_.
+After installation finishes, examples can be invoked within the `examples/` directory as follows:

 .. code::

-   python ./name_of_example
+   python ./<name_of_example>

 .. note::